almulalic/mysqli-helper-functions/README.md

 ## **INTRODUCTION**

-This is an simple include file written in PHP that (currenlty) has 6 functions made to simplify mysqli querries.
+This is an simple include file written in PHP that (currenlty) has 6 functions made to simplify mysqli queries.

 The MySQLi functions allows you to access MySQL database servers.